 What is a Department contact?

-When an outside caller contacts your Department, Main Line, or Call Queue Dialpad creates a "Department Contact" for that user (so either calls the line, sends a message, or sends a fax).
+When an outside caller contacts your Department, Main Line, or Call Center Dialpad creates a "Department Contact" for that user (so either calls the line, sends a message, or sends a fax).

-You may have noticed that when you search for a contact, sometimes their name will appear twice in your search results: once for their personal contact information and one for the shared line they've interacted with.
+You may have noticed that when you search for a contact, sometimes their name will appear twice, in different tabs, your search results: once for their personal contact information and one for the shared line they've interacted with.

-In this case, Leo Fink is not only a personal contact of this user but also someone who's interacted with the company's Main Line number.
+In this case, Adeline Bowers is not only a personal contact of this user but also someone who's interacted with the company's Main Line number.